vszakats/hb/docs/contribs.md

 ## hbpgsql

-Low Level API bindings for PostgreSQL RDBMS.
+Low-level API bindings for PostgreSQL RDBMS.
 Includes a `dbf2pg.prg` utility to convert a `.dbf` file into a PostgreSQL table.

 ## hbsqlit3